thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 ## How do you use props and state to build a component hierarchy with separate concerns?

-When building a large React application, it becomes important to create modular components with well-defined interfaces.
-While you're free to separate the different concerns of your application however you want, React components tend fall in one of two groups—either stateful or stateless.
+When building a large React user interface, it becomes important to create modular components with well-defined concerns.
+While you're free to separate the different concerns of your user interface however you want, React components tend fall in one of two groups—either stateful or stateless.

 A **stateful component** may have props but it definitely has state.
 Typically, a stateful component is at or near the root of a component hierarchy and is responsible for managing the majority of the hierarchy's state.
 Clearly stateful components are a requirement for interactivity.
 However, the fewer stateful components a hierarchy has, the easier it is to understand how data flows through it.

 A **stateless component** often has props but it definitely has *no* state.
 Typically, a stateless component is at or near the leaves of a component hierarchy and is responsible for handling the majority of the hierarchy's events.
 A typical component hierarchy has more stateless components than stateful components, especially if it creates a user interface with lots of events.

-Here's an example of how to create a component hierarchy with both stateful and stateless components.
+Let's build a React user interface with both a both stateful and stateless component.
+To get started, create a new Brunch application.

 ```shell
 brunch new props_and_state --skeleton ryansobol/with-react
 ```

+And change into the project directory.

 ```shell
 cd props_and_state
 ```

+Watch the project for changes and launch an HTTP server.

 ```shell
 npm start
 ```

+In a new Terminal tab, navigate back to the project directory.

 ```shell
 cd path/to/props_and_state
 ```

+And open the project in Atom.

 ```shell
 atom .